obiba/opal-doc/web-user-guide/projects/querying-variables.rst

 Querying for Variables
 ======================

 The data dictionary (i.e. the variables) can be searched for.
-Each variable proerties, Categories and Attributes are indexed in Opal's search engine.
+Each variable properties, Categories and Attributes are indexed in Opal's search engine.
 Each time a table is updated, its data dictionary is automatically re-indexed, ensuring an up-to-date variable search service.

 Note that variables of a table are always indexed (with a latency of 1 minute), whereas the indexing of the table values can be scheduled.